Research report: Soft skills will build the teams of tomorrow

 This research into understanding the value of soft skills today and in the future suggests that those with soft skills will be highly valued in organizations of all kinds, especially when navigating uncertainty and change.
 That said, our research also found that there is still plenty room for people to improve their soft skills.
 When asked how proficient employees are in communication skills, respondents on average said that their employees weren’t very proficient.

 In order to meet the training needs of today and tomorrow, the L&D industry is transforming.
-Preference for live in-person training was low in 2020 while live virtual training was most preferred.
-Moving forward, a hybrid training model is likely to be preferred.
+Preference for live in-person training was low in 2020 while live, virtual communication training was most preferred.
+Moving forward, a hybrid communication training model is likely to be preferred.